Randomized versions of Mazur lemma and Krein-Smulian theorem: A randomized version of Mazur lemma

-\begin{rem} Observe that, in the latter result, we have considered on $K$ the relative countable concatenation property, rather than the stronger condition of having the countable concatenation property.
-This is because $Y$, and therefore $X/Y$, is constructed by using the countable concatenation property of $L^0$.
-Once $X/Y$ exists, we just need to ensure that it belongs to $K$.
-But that is the case due to the relative countable concatenation property of $K$.
+\begin{rem} Note that, in the latter result, we have considered $K$ to be relatively stable, rather than the stronger condition of being stable.
+This is because $\eta$, and therefore $x/\eta$, is constructed by using the stability of $L^0$ instead of some stability in $E$.
+Once $x/\eta$ exists, we just need to ensure that it belongs to $K$.
+But that is the case due to the relative stability of $K$.
 The same strategy was used to prove Proposition 2.3 of \cite{key-11}. \end{rem}

+Before stating the main result, we need to introduce some notions and prove some preliminary results: